 Why It Matters:

-- Provides immediate visibility into potential brute-force attacks or unauthorized access attempts.
+- Shows potential brute-force attacks or unauthorized access attempts as they happen.

-- Facilitates quick mitigation actions, such as blocking malicious IP addresses or tightening security settings.
+- Lets you act quickly, such as blocking malicious IP addresses or tightening security settings.

-You’re debugging a script that writes logs to a temporary file.
-You need to monitor the file’s output as it’s updated.
+Additionally, you’re debugging a script that writes logs to a temporary file, and you need to monitor the file’s output as it’s updated.

 Command: